Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 - Headache resolves or reverts to its previous pattern within two months of discontinuing overused medication.

-- Regular overuse for three months or more of one or more drugs that can be taken for treatment of headache.
+- Regular overuse for three months or more of one or more medicines that can be taken for treatment of headache.

 Which medicines cause medication-overuse headache?